ianhambleton/website-ianhambleton-9sep2021/content/project/SSB assessment/index.md

 #   name: Follow
 #   url: https://twitter.com/caribdata
 # slides: example
-summary: Evaluating and guiding policy decision-making in the Caribbean on taxation of Sugar Sweetened Beverage
+summary: Evaluating and guiding policy decision-making in the Caribbean on the taxation of Sugar Sweetened Beverages
 tags:
 - ssb
 - completed project